iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/wasp-cli.md

 wasp-cli init
 ```

-This command will create a configuration file named `wasp-cli.json` in `~/.wasp-cli/wasp-cli.json`.
+This command will create a configuration file named `wasp-cli.json` in `~/.wasp-cli/wasp-cli.json` (you can change the default with the `-c, --config` flag).

 :::info Wallet Provider